stavroskout/ntuaflix/README.md

 3. Exit the mysql mode using ^C
 4. Type " mysql -u YOUR_USERNAME -pYOUR_PASSWORD YOUR_PREFFERED_DB_NAME<RELATIVE_PATH/ntuaflix_backup.sql ".
 In a couple of seconds the database will be set.

-Alternatively you can use an RDBMS to import the backup sql file
+Alternatively you can use an RDBMS to import the backup .sql file